flaviut/nim-by-example/content/content/seqs.md

 b.add(4)
 ```

 will work without any problems.
-Sequences passed as parameters are not by default modifiable.
+Sequences passed as "argument by value" are not modifiable.
 For example, the following will fail to compile.

 ``` nimrod
 def do_something(mySeq: seq[int]) =